HaotianXiangsti/haotianxiang.github.io/_pages/publications.md

 <img src="https://haotianxiangsti.github.io/haotianxiang.github.io/images/architecture.png">

 Zhaobin Mo, **Haotian Xiang**, Eric Chang, Sharon Di*

+The paper is submitted to [ACM Transactions on Spatial Algorithms and Systems](https://dl.acm.org/journal/tsas) workshops 2023

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>